Dotinkasra/vsay/README.md

 OPTIONS:
    --id ID                  Style ID.
-This takes priority over the speaker number option. (default: 0) --number ls              The speaker number as displayed by the ls command. (default: 0) --style ls               The style number as displayed by the ls command. (default: 0) --accent index           Specify the accent by its index in the string. (default: -1) --speed 0.5 to 2.0       Set the speaking speed.
+This takes priority over the speaker number option. (default: 0) --number ls, -n ls       The speaker number as displayed by the ls command. (default: 0) --style ls               The style number as displayed by the ls command. (default: 0) --accent index           Specify the accent by its index in the string. (default: -1) --speed 0.5 to 2.0       Set the speaking speed.
 Valid range: 0.5 to 2.0. (default: 1)